develephant/corona-html5-sessionStorage-plugin/README.md

 This plugin utilizes the browsers "sessionStorage" which only lasts as long at the user session is active.
 When the browser window is closed, all session data is removed.
 This can be useful in certain use cases.

+Data stored in "sessionStorage" is always of the _String_ type.
+This plugin helps with the conversion of Lua types when storing and retrieving "sessionStorage" data.

 ### Cookies VS Sessions

 A browser page session lasts for as long as the browser is open and survives over page reloads and restores.
 Opening a page in a new tab or window will cause a new session to be initiated, which differs from how session cookies work.